cocos/cocos-docs/en/editor/inspector/index.md

 Below the node properties, all the components attached on the node and the component properties are listed.
 As with the node properties, clicking on a component's name toggles the collapsed/expanded state of that component's properties.
 In the case of many components attached on the node, collapese infrequently modified component properties to get a larger working area.

-To the right of the component name are buttons for **Help File** and **Component Settings**.
+To the right of the component name are buttons for **Help Documentations** and **Component Settings**.
-- The Help button jumps to the official documentation page for the component.
+- The Help Documentations button jumps to the official documentation page for the component.
 - The Component Settings button allows resetting, deleting, moving up, moving down, copying the component, paste the component's value, paste it as a new component, etc. for the component.

 The properties and settings of each component are different, please refer to the [Components](../../editor/components/index.md) documentation for details.